Ballot Status History – Green Party of Hawai’i

 In Hawai’i in 2012 to gain statewide ballot status, a party needed to gain petition signatures, equal to at least one tenth of one percent of the state’s registered voters.

-In April 2012 the Green Party of Hawai’i submitted more than twice the 691 valid petition signatures needed to gain ballot status for eight years, through the 2020 elections.
+In April 2012 the Green Party of Hawai’i submitted more than twice the 691 valid petition signatures needed to gain ballot status for two years.

 Loading